 Engagement so far

-As part of the early engagement on our vision to create a new cancer centre we have met with key stakeholders, local groups, residents’ associations and our closest neighbours.
+As part of the early engagement on our vision, we have met with key stakeholders, local groups, residents’ associations and our closest neighbours.

 Our project team has held a series of meetings with key stakeholders to introduce our vision and hear initial feedback.
 So far, we have met with: